davidsenft/pellyjacks/README.md

 ## How to play the game ##

-1. Go to brunch with a friend, somewhere where they give you those little packs of jelly.
+1. Go to brunch with a friend, somewhere with a plentiful supply of those little packs of jelly.
 2. Arrange the jelly packs in a grid, because why not.
-3. When a space on the grid contains only one jelly pack, that pack is called a *"pelly jack"* (or simply a *"jack"*), because brunch is early, and oftentimes disorienting.
+3. When a space on the grid contains only one jelly pack, that pack is called a *"pelly jack"* (or simply a *"jack"*).
 A tower of packs, on the other hand, is called a *"stack"*.
 	Right now the grid contains only jacks.
 4. The row of the grid closest to player one is player